mauroreisvieira/react-samples/README.md

 # React Samples

-This repository use latest version of [React](https://reactjs.org/) and the purpose of that is to test all `React` functionalities.
+This repository use latest version of [React](https://reactjs.org/) and the purpose of that is to test `React` functionalities.

 ## Prerequisites